mbzuai-nlp/LaMini-LM/README.md

     <a><img src="images/LaMnin.png" alt="Title" style="width: 100%; min-width: 300px; display: block; margin: auto;"></a>
 </p>

-# LaMini: A Diverse Herd of Distilled Models from Large-Scale Instructions
+# LaMini-LM: A Diverse Herd of Distilled Models from Large-Scale Instructions

 [![Code License](https://img.shields.io/badge/Code%20License-Apache_2.0-green.svg)]()
 [![Data License](https://img.shields.io/badge/Data%20License-CC%20By%20NC%204.0-red.svg)]()

-LaMini is a collection of small-sized, efficient language models distilled from ChatGPT and trained on a large-scale dataset of 2.58M instructions.
+LaMini-LM is a collection of small-sized, efficient language models distilled from ChatGPT and trained on a large-scale dataset of 2.58M instructions.
 We explore different model architectures, sizes, and checkpoints, and extensively evaluate their performance across various NLP benchmarks and through human evaluation.

 <!-- TOC -->